Olympus analysts surrender, leave clients in dark

 While some analysts tried to offer a view on what was happening several days after Olympus Corp stunned the market by sacking its CEO, at least five banks issued just one paragraph reports -- in one case a single sentence -- saying they could no longer make a recommendation.

-CEO Michael Woodford said he was fired for questioning a $687 million advisory fee linked to a $2.2 billion takeover in 2008 as well as other deals he says have destroyed $1.3 billion of shareholder value at the camera and endoscope maker.
+CEO Michael Woodford said he was fired for questioning a $687 million (428 million pounds) advisory fee linked to a $2.2 billion takeover in 2008 as well as other deals he says have destroyed $1.3 billion of shareholder value at the camera and endoscope maker.

 "I am not arguing with the previous call any analyst had had on the stock.
 Things like fraud and malfeasance are notoriously difficult to predict," said a fund manager who tracks Olympus and pays fees to some of the research firms covering it.